7 offshoring terms you need to be familiar

 DOWNLOAD EBOOK

 For Americans, it’s Mexico.
-For Western Europeans, it’s Ukraine.
+For Western Europeans, it’s Poland.
 For Japan, it’s probably China.

 Nearshoring